The Solo Roth 401(k): What Is It and Do I Need One?

 What are the Disadvantages of a Solo Roth 401(k)?

-What is a Self-Managed Account Vs. Self-Directed Account?
+What is a Self-Managed Account vs. Self-Directed Account?

-Large financial institutions offer a service known as "self-managed".
-This allows retirement customers to select and oversee their mutual funds, stocks, bonds, and ETFs investments online.
+Large financial institutions may offer a service known as “self-managed.”
+This allows retirement customers to select and oversee investments such as mutual funds, stocks, bonds, and ETFs online.
 These accounts typically do not allow alternative assets.
-Self-directed accounts are directed by you, the investor, and allow a wider range of assets not allowed in self-managed accounts, like real estate.

 What Else Should be Considered?